sdercolin/utaformatix-data/README.md

 - [Python](lib/python): Python implementation
 - [C#](lib/csharp): C# implementation

+## Value Conventions

+The `.ufdata` format doesn't prescribe detailed specifications for the values it contains, but there are common conventions for some types based on the support of most formats by `UtaFormatix`:

+1. Tick: Each tick represents `1/480 of a beat`, aligning with a typical MIDI resolution of `480` ticks per beat.
+This resolution facilitates precise timing details in musical data.
+If working with other formats (e.g., Standard MIDI) that use different resolutions, it is crucial to convert tick resolutions accordingly.

+2. Key: The key values correspond to MIDI key numbers, with `C4 = 60`.
+This standard provides a reference point for middle C, facilitating an understanding of note pitches in relation to standard musical notation.

+3. Lyric and Phoneme: There are no fixed standards for lyrics and phonemes; their representations can vary across different formats.

 ## Data structure

 The data is stored as JSON with file extension `.ufdata`.